 Unique to Eastern Illinois University and our department is the course FLF/FLG/FLS Cadet Teaching.
 As a teacher candidate in this course, you have the opportunity to work with a faculty member and a team of other Teacher Licensure candidates to design a program to introduce French, German or Spanish to young learners.
 The culmination of this experience is to go into an area elementary school on a weekly basis for six to seven weeks to deliver the program you have designed.

-In addition to the thousands of dollars the department distributes to our own majors each year, the university regularly bestows its most prestigious award, the Livingston Lord Scholarship, to a Foreign Language Teacher Education Major.
-This award, worth approximately $7,000, has been given to five of our students in the last 6 years.
+In addition to the thousands of dollars the department distributes to our own majors each year, the university regularly bestows its most prestigious award, the Livingston Lord Scholarship, to a World Language Teacher Education Major.

-Matthew is now a high school Spanish teacher in Champaign.
-In the Spring of 2016, Matthew studied abroad in Salamanca, Spain, for an entire semester.
-He worked in our Foreign Language Lab as a Spanish tutor and also as counselor in our EIU Spanish Immersion Camps.
+Matthew is now a high school Spanish teacher in Paris, Illinois.
+In the spring of 2016, Matthew studied abroad in Salamanca, Spain, for an entire semester.
+He worked in our World Language Lab as a Spanish tutor and also as counselor in our EIU Spanish Immersion Camp.
 He participated in such activities as Sigma Delta Pi, LASO, Amigos and Friends, and Education Scholars.
 Spanish is Matthew's passion, and he is sharing that passion with his students.